FirebaseExtended/reactfire/docs/use.md

 ## Firestore

+The following samples assume that `FirebaseAppProvider` and `FirestoreProvider` components exist higher up the component tree.

 ### Show a single document

 This example subscribes to the `count/counter` document, and re-renders whenever the document updates.